AnsharTwo/TestRepo/README.md

 (above are fictitious credentials or domain.
 Password would be masked in a real-life situation.
 Note only specify the domain and not the full URL, and with no slashes.)

+NOTE:
+(I see the that URL, while passed though the CLI, is in the commit history and hard-coded on the browser.url call after the initial navigation to the site.
+But the user id and password should still be secure and not in the commits.)

 For further reference setting up WebdriverIO see https://webdriver.io/docs/gettingstarted.html